yuvraj2singh/20_day_20_projects/README.md

 Day 13:

 Pop up: This is a SPA in which on click submit a pop comes and on click ok the pop up dissappears;

+Day 14:

+Password show hide: This is a SPA in which on click eye button u can show and hide your password and also the eye button img also changes on click;